 Inform patients and caregivers that potentially fatal additive effects may occur if oxycodone and aspirin tablets is used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a health care provider (see WARNINGS, PRECAUTIONS; Drug Interactions).

-Inform patients that oxycodone and aspirin tablets could cause a rare but potentially life-threatening condition resulting from concomitant administration of serotonergic drugs.
+Inform patients that oxycodone and aspirin tablets could cause a rare but potentially life-threatening condition called serotonin syndrome resulting from concomitant administration of serotonergic drugs.
 Warn patients of the symptoms of serotonin syndrome and to seek medical attention right away if symptoms develop.
 Instruct patients to inform their physicians if they are taking, or plan to take serotonergic medications.

 Inform patients to avoid taking oxycodone and aspirin tablets while using any drugs that inhibit monoamine oxidase.
 Patients should not start MAOIs while taking oxycodone and aspirin tablets (see PRECAUTIONS; Drug Interactions).

 Instruct patients how to properly take oxycodone and aspirin tablets.
 The usual dosage is one tablet every 6 hours as needed for pain.
-The maximum daily dose of aspirin should not exceed 4 grams (see DOSAGE AND ADMINISTRATION, and PRECAUTIONS)
+The maximum daily dose of aspirin should not exceed 4 grams (see DOSAGE AND ADMINISTRATION, PRECAUTIONS)

 Inform patients that oxycodone and aspirin tablets may cause orthostatic hypotension and syncope.
 Instruct patients how to recognize symptoms of low blood pressure and how to reduce the risk of serious consequences should hypotension occur (e.g., sit or lie down, carefully rise from a sitting or lying position).